siamak-amo/my-small-c-projects/README.md

 Common Iranian ID number (code-e-melli) also includes:
 1. a shell program
-2. python module (to use codeM through python)
+2. python C extension module (to use codeM through python)

 ---